-Ethiopia has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
-Additionally, Ethiopia has implemented actions to build institutional and technical capacities to work on climate change and health and is currently implementing projects on health adaptation to climate change.
-Country reported data (see section 6) indicate there are further opportunities for action in the following areas:
+Kenya has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
+Additionally, Kenya is currently implementing projects on health adaptation to climate change and implementing actions to build institutional and technical capacities to work on climate change and health.
+Country reported data (see section 6) indicate that there remains further opportunities for action in the following areas: